 If you have questions about course-based registration that aren’t answered below, email us at email@example.com.

 Why are we changing to course-based registration?

 Students’ needs are also changing.
-Students can’t always take a year or two out of their lives; they sometimes want courses in smaller chunks.
 They also want the flexibility to take courses from other programs to adapt their education to meet their specific needs and interests.

-Finally, currently students must pay for an entire program even if they are not taking all the courses in the program.
-Many students lack opportunities to take courses part time or pay for courses as they take them.
+Finally, non-CBR students pay for an entire program, even if they are not taking all the courses in the program.
+Many students lack opportunities to take courses part-time or pay for courses as they take them.
 This creates financial barriers.

 Why not keep the status quo?

 The greatest risk is falling behind the trend in post-secondary education and failing to meet the needs of an educational landscape that is demanding more flexibility.
-We risk losing students.
+We risk losing both prospective and current students.

 Is course-based registration available for international students?

 Yes.
 International students, like other students, will experience many of the changes of CBR including updated programs, standardized credit units for courses, common communications courses and Work Integrated Learning.